kms1212/foliOS/docs/vellum/memory.md

 ## Handoff Memory Map

-Vellum should expose enough memory information for the `load_folios` module to build normalized memory-map and unavailable-frame boot information entries.
-Strata consumes that table to initialize its own PMM and VMM state.
+Vellum should expose enough memory information for producer modules to build normalized memory-map and unavailable-frame boot information entries.
+The consumer receives those entries through the `stload` ABI.